 Perhaps it’s trite to say It’s a Wonderful Life is the very best Christmas movie, but few would argue otherwise.
 We don’t often get holiday-centric films from the world’s best directors, so the fact that the incomparable Frank Capra directed It’s a Wonderful Life makes it all the more special.

 It’s a Wonderful Life combines all of the best aspects of storytelling and filmmaking with an abundance of Christmas spirit.
-But perhaps its most enduring aspect is the humanity at its core; as Clarence says “Strange, isn't it?
+But perhaps its most enduring aspect is humanity at its core; as Clarence says “Strange, isn't it?
 Each man's life touches so many other lives.”

 Famous Christmas Movies